My name is Mary Beth Abel and I own Abel Editing & Abel Lockets, LLC.

 I am also the founder of and designer for my small jewelry business, Abel lockets.
 I work with Alchemist Casting, a Seattle-based microfoundary to make my lockets.
 They cast and assemble the lockets for me and I line them with felt.
 My lockets are unique in that they are large enough to hold rings or other small objects.
 All customer service and packaging are done by me personally.
 If you have any questions about my lockets, please send me a message.
 I respond quickly and love communicating with my clients.
 You can find Abel Lockets on Facebook, Etsy, and Instagram.

-When not working and being a mom of a three-year-old, I am a dancer, choreographer, and performance artist and open to just about any artistic endeavor.
+When not working and being a mom of a four-year-old, I am a dancer, choreographer, and performance artist and open to just about any artistic endeavor.
 I perform in local Seattle and Tacoma events when the opportunity arises.
 In the past few years, I have become more and more interested in theatrical and mixed media dance performances.
 Over the past year, I have been working on a music project with my friend Chris Gibson.
 Our band is called Delightful Angst.
 He and I are both parents and this project will create perhaps a new genre of music -- "music for parents"!
 Stay tuned for more details on our Facebook page!